 An object placed in front of a mirror generates an image.
-If light rays from the object falls on the mirror and are then reflected and converge to form an image, the image thus formed is a real image.
+If light rays from the object fall on the mirror and are then reflected and converge to form an image, the image thus formed is a real image.
 If the reflected light rays do not converge but have to be extrapolated backwards to form an image, the image is called a virtual image.

-Sign Convention for Spherical Mirrors (Concave and Convex Mirrors):
+Sign Convention for Spherical Mirrors (Concave and Convex Mirrors)

-- Distances are to be measured from the pole (vertex) of the mirror marked by point V in the figure
+- Distances are to be measured from the pole (vertex) of the mirror marked by point V in the figure.

 - Distances measured above the principal axis are positive.
 Distances measured below the principal axis are negative.

 The above convention applies to both concave and convex mirrors and spherical mirrors.
 The figure below shows a concave mirror, but the same applies for a convex mirror as well.